Heading to Walt Disney World with toddlers? Find out 8 ways to keep your cool when taking a toddler to Walt Disney World in Florida.

 Rider Switch is a great way to keep everyone happy and your older kids will enjoy the fact that they get to ride the same attraction twice; once with each parent!

-For some reason EPCOT has a reputation as being boring for young kids.
+For some reason, EPCOT has a reputation for being boring for young kids.

 Thankfully, with the addition of Frozen Ever After and new attractions being added regularly, it is slowly losing this designation.